jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 I told them I was scared, but I didn't specify what exactly scared me: I was afraid of being an outcast.

-I figured that I’d rather be outcast because I stopped alcohol use rather than because I couldn’t.
+I figured that I’d rather be an outcast because I stopped alcohol use rather than because I couldn’t.

 People talk about how you lose friends when you stop drinking.
 Although I’d known these guys for over 15 years, I still worried about this.